 Types of Fire Alarm Systems: When a room smoke detector is activated, the sounder in that smoke detector will sound.
 Only when a second smoke detector, a hallway smoke detector, or pull station is activated will the entire building fire system sound and the building will then be evacuated.
-These buildings are high rises, so as a precaution all activations will result in an evacuation of the building.
-The fire system will send a fire alarm signal to UPD and the fire department will respond.
+These buildings are high rises, so as a precaution, any activation will result in an evacuation of the building.
+The fire system will send a fire alarm signal to the University Police Department and the fire department will respond.